Come daughter. Let me tell you the story of Ephemera.

 They look up and see that they are lost.
 The familiar squawks and hoots of the birds have grown silent.
 The crickets’ crescendo rattles to a halt.

 They begin to hear sounds--- Whoo Ca To La Go ---- beautiful sounds.
-This time holding each other’s hand, they edge closer to the source of the sounds and there it is, like magic -- a glowing house hidden behind enchanted trees, and inside, still as death, a girl.
+This time holding each other’s hand, they edge closer to the source of the sounds and there it is, like magic -- a glowing house hidden behind enchanted trees, and inside, still as could be, a girl.

 She’s lovely in her stillness.
 She sings these sounds of the world to come and they are flowing through her.
 Her daughter begins to sing.
 And the mother joins her, a note or two behind until her voice trails off.